-You can virtually explore our campus from above!
+You can explore our campus virtually from above.
 Find all the different locations on the map by clicking on the circles that appear on the screen.
 Click through the scenes (bottom of the tour screen) to see different areas of campus.
-Enjoy!
-If you have trouble with the your, try viewing it on Google Tours.
+If you have trouble with the tour, try viewing it on Google Tours.

-Explore our different areas on campus!Halls of Residence Roy Graham Library Moor Close Murdoch Hall Salisbury Hall Student Centre Sports Hall Moor Close Gardens Classroom Church Services
+Explore the different areas of our campusHalls of Residence Roy Graham Library Moor Close Murdoch Hall Salisbury Hall Student Centre Sports Hall Moor Close Gardens Classrooms Church Services

 Troy is here to guide you on an exclusive tour of our beautiful campus.
-We invite you to explore Newbold from home as Troy takes you on a voyage, discovering the spaces that aren’t available on an in-person campus tour at the moment, from classrooms and our student centre to our library and grade listed grounds.
+We invite you to explore Newbold from home as Troy takes you on a voyage, discovering the spaces that aren’t available on an in-person campus tour at the moment: from classrooms and our Student Centre to the library and our Grade-II listed gardens.

 Halls of Residence

-Introducing your accommodation choices, Keough House and Schuil House.
-Complete shared and individual room options, communal living spaces and kitchenettes, you’ll also have a dedicated Residential Life team on hand to help with all your living needs.
+Introducing your accommodation choices, Keough House and Schuil House. .
+Complete with shared and individual room options, communal living spaces and kitchenettes, you’ll also have devoted Residential Life staff on hand to help with all your living needs.

 Roy Graham Library